Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Method

 Suppose that training examples, $(\mathbf{x}, y)$, are drawn from a certain distribution $\tilde{P}$.
 Given a loss function $\ell(\cdot)$ and model parameters $\theta$, the objective of the empirical risk minimization (ERM) is to optimize the following expected loss:

 where ${P}$ is the empirical distribution over training data that approximates the true distribution $\tilde{P}$.
-Although ERM generally works well, it tends to ignore minority examples in correlated groups conflicting with bias attributes and implicitly assumes the consistency of the underlying distributions for training and testing data.
+Although ERM generally works well, it tends to ignore examples in minority groups that conflict with bias attributes and implicitly assumes the consistency of the underlying distributions for training and testing data.
 Consequently, the approach often leads to high unbiased and worst-group test error~\cite{duchi2016statistics, GroupDRO}.

 Several distributionally robust optimization (DRO) techniques~\cite{ben2013robust, duchi2016statistics, DRBO} can be employed to tackle the dataset bias and distribution shift problems and maximize unbiased generalization accuracy.
 They consider a particular uncertainty set $\mathcal{Q}_P$, which is close to the training distribution $P$, \eg, $\mathcal{Q}_P = \{Q : D_f[Q||P] \leq \delta \}$, where $D_f[\cdot||\cdot]$ indicates an $f$-divergence function\footnote{Let $P$ and $Q$ be probability distributions over a space $\Omega$, then \textit{f}-divergence is $D_f(P||Q) = \int_\Omega f \big(\frac{dP}{dQ} \big) dQ$.}.
-To minimize the worst-case loss over the uncertainty distribution $\mathcal{Q}_P$, DRO optimizes
+To minimize the worst-case loss over the uncertainty distribution set $\mathcal{Q}_P$, DRO optimizes

-However, this objective makes the model overly pessimistic and leads to considering even the implausible worst cases~\cite{duchi2020distributionally, hu2018does}.
+However, this objective is overly pessimistic and makes the model consider the implausible worst cases~\cite{duchi2020distributionally, hu2018does}.

-The group distributionally robust optimization, referred to as group DRO~\cite{GroupDRO} constructs more realistic sets of test distributions by leveraging the prior knowledge of group information.
+The group distributionally robust optimization, referred to as group DRO~\cite{GroupDRO} creates more realistic sets of possible test distributions by leveraging the prior knowledge of group information.
 They assumes the training distribution $P$ is a mixture of $G$ groups, $P_g$, which is given by

 where $\mathcal{G} = \{1, ..., G\}$ and $\Delta_G$ is a $(G-1)$-dimensional simplex.
 Then the uncertainty set $\mathcal{Q}_P$ is defined by a set of all possible mixtures of these groups, \ie, $\mathcal{Q}_{P_\mathcal{G}} = \{\sum_{g \in \mathcal{G}} c_g P_g : c \in \Delta_G \}$.
-Because $Q_{P_\mathcal{G}}$ is a simplex, its optimum is achieved at a vertex, thus minimizing the worst-case risk of $\mathcal{Q}_{P_\mathcal{G}}$ is equivalent to
+Because $\mathcal{Q}_{P_\mathcal{G}}$ is a simplex, its optimum is achieved at a vertex, thus minimizing the worst-case risk of $\mathcal{Q}_{P_\mathcal{G}}$ is equivalent to